microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 ### Build the Solution

-Once cloned the next step it to build the VirtualAssistant and Skills solutions within Visual Studio.
+Once cloned the next step is to build the VirtualAssistant and Skills solutions within Visual Studio.
 The Virtual Assistant and Skills solutions are separated for clarity with the Skills solution pushing binaries into a shared output folder enabling easy referencing from the Virtual Assistant.

 > Build the Skills project before the Virtual Assistant project.